-- 20. Using the 5 randomly selected employees / officials from procedure #16 under "Payroll and Personnel" above, obtain ethics documentation from management, and: - a) Observe whether the documentation demonstrates each employee / official completed one hour of ethics training during the fiscal period. - Results: No exceptions were noted as a result for the above listed procedures. - b) Observe whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable. - Results: No exceptions were noted as a result for the above listed procedures.
+- 21. Using the 5 randomly selected employees / officials from "Payroll and Personnel" procedure #9A obtain ethics documentation from management, and: - Observe whether the documentation demonstrates that each employee / official completed one hour of ethics training during the calendar year as required by R.S.
+42:1170. - Results: No exceptions were noted as a result of the above listed procedures. - Observe whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable. - Results: No exceptions were noted as a result of the above listed procedures. - 22.
+Inquire and / or observe whether the agency has appointed an ethics designee as required by R.S.
+42:1170. - Results: No exceptions were noted as a result of the above listed procedures.